kdheepak/kdheepak.github.io/content/23-technical_writing.md

 I shouldn't have to think about what software or what version of a software my reviewers are using when I'm sending them a document.
 And speaking of sharing documents, did you know you can end up transferring malware through a Word document?
 Just think about that for a second.
-Opening what is essentially a text file could be a security threat for your machine.
+Opening what should be essentially a text file is a security risk for your machine.
 And some of these viruses (as of the time of this writing) do not even have patches yet [@beaumont_bypass_2015].
 Loads of people have already talked about this and similar issues at some length [@steingold_proprietary;@cottrell_word], and have probably done more justice to this topic that I possibly could.

-But I hear what you are saying.
-You have already invested in Microsoft Word and have prescient knowledge to work around this tool's mysterious formatting randomness.
-You use a Windows machine, and everyone around you who you wish to share this document with uses a Windows machine as well.
-You don't really care if the software you use is proprietary, as long as you can get the job done.
-And you are pretty careful about what links you click.
-Even if you agree with all those things, I still feel there is a case to be made about why you should consider dropping Word for your next paper.
+There is a strong case to be made about why you should consider dropping Word for your next paper.

 * Word is slow, and consumes sometimes up to a gig of virtual memory.
 For what is basically a word processor, that is unnecessary.
 * There is no good clean way to permanently save comments or notes in Word, that persist in the final version without affecting how final document looks.